faruktezcan/openwrt-ram-root/README.md

 'ssh-copy-id'    : Copies your ssh credentials to the remote device for easier ssh connections.

 'zram-status'    : Shows the zram drive statistics.

+Note: Upgraded to new 'apk' repository management system